sysco-middleware/workshop-grpc/docs/05-server-implementation/README.md

 - Implementing InvoiceService methods and provide a business logic.
 - Bootstrap gRPC server.

-We have already implemented these for you in `src/main/java/impl` package.
+We have already implemented these for you in `no.sysco.middleware.workshops.impl` package.
 In this package you will see three files.
 - GrpcClient.java : We will discuss this in [next](../06-client-implementation/README.md) section.
 - GrpcServiceImpl.java : This implements the service methods and provides the core business logic.
 - GrpcServer.java : This file bootstraps the grpc server, add the service implementation to the server.